 In a recent l column I used an image of actor Lee Majors as Steve Austin, the Six Million Dollar Man, a show in which he starred in the mid-1970s.
 And while many might say there weren't any super-heroes on television until Star Wars made heroic fantasy marketable, I think there was quite a bit to appeal to comic book fans in the 1970s.

-The Six Million Dollar Man, based on the novel Cyborg by Martin Caidin, centered around a United States Air Force pilot who was horribly injured in a plane crash.
+The Six Million Dollar Man, based on the novel Cyborg by Martin Caidin, centered around an Air Force pilot who was horribly injured in a plane crash.
 The Office of Strategic Intelligence (OSI) took the opportunity to rebuild him, giving him bionic legs, as well as a bionic arm and eye.
 The series ran for five seasons, beginning in 1974.

 Season two ended with the impending marriage of Steve Austin to his childhood sweetheart, Jaime Somers, (played by Lindsay Wagner) until a near-fatal skydiving accident leads to her being given bionic prosthetics as well.
 Tragically, her body rejected the process, and she died.
 But the character was popular enough that the following season began with Jaime's last-minute resurrection, but at the cost of her memory.
 Steve follows up the seeming conspiracy to keep him away from the ghost of his true love, only to learn she has no memory of him.

 All of which led to a spin-off series, The Bionic Woman, which debuted 1976 and ran for three seasons.
 Beginning in 1987, both series were resurrected for a number of TV movies.
 Both series were later “re-imagined” – more or less – as Jake 2.0 in 2003, and the more-direct remake, The Bionic Woman in 2007.
 Neither was successful, and they died after only a handful of episodes.